 Data protection regulation requires that we state the legal basis for processing information about your child/ward.
 In the case of research, this is a in the public interest.
 The University of Oxford is the sponsor for this study.
 It is the data controller, and is responsible for looking after your child/ward's information and using it properly.
 We will be using information from your child/ward in order to undertake this study.
 We will use the minimum personally-identifiable information possible.
 We will keep identifiable information about your child/ward for up to 3 years after the study has finished, however, research documents containing personal information, such as consent forms, will be stored securely for 10 years.
-We will store the de-identified research data securely at the University of Oxford for 3 years after the youngest participants reaches 18 years old, or for 5 years, whichever is longer.
-Analysis of your child/ward's data will be performed by a variety of members of the research team skilled in different areas.
-This will include students under the supervision of Prof Katy Vincent.
-We will not share your child/ward's data with you as a parent/carer.
+We will store the de-identified research data securely at the

-Participant Information Sheet RoADPain Clinical Study IRAS Project ID: 315427
+Participant Information Sheet Parents RoADPain Clinical Study IRAS Project ID: 315427